- 3 Min Read

 Most of PRACH fail because the UE sends preambles repetitively but doesn’t receive Random Access Response from PScell.
 In some cases, the target NR cells fail to give the RAPID (Random Access Preamble Identity) to UE or RACH fails due to mismatch of RAPID (Network build issue).

-Different types of failures can happen during NR PScell addition after UE receives the RRC Connection Reconfiguration message from the LTE network.
+Other types of failures in 5G implementation can also be encountered.
+NR PScell addition happens after the UE receives the RRC Connection Reconfiguration message from the LTE network.
 In the case of the NSA mode, devices send SCG failure on the LTE network only.
 When this happens, the device sends SCG Failure Information message with various failure causes as given below.
-This is based on 38.331 220.127.116.11 v15.4 or higher.
+This is based on 38.331 188.8.131.52 v15.4 or higher.

 Let’s take a few examples: